bloomx11/garikcoin/README.md

 What is Garikcoin Core?
 ---------------------

-Garikcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+Garikcoin Core connects to the Garikcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.